Apache Kafka source connector

 • SASL_PLAINTEXT

-See the Security protocols section for more information about these protocols and for the additional fields that you’ll need to fill out if you want to secure your connection with TLS or SASL Authentication.
+See the Security protocols section for more information about these protocols.
+For the additional fields that you’ll need to fill out if you want to secure your connection with TLS or SASL Authentication.

 key.format